jundalisay/spblist/content/en/research/aristotle/physics/book-7/_index.md

 ---
-# heading:
+heading: "Book 7"
-title: "Book 1"
+title: "Relative Motion"
 date: 2024-09-08
-weight: 2
+weight: 20
-description: "Aristotle was a Greek philosopher who wrote about the different Greek philosophies and advanced his own substance-based beliefs"
+description: "Is every motion commensurable with every other or not?"
 image: "/covers/physics.png"
 writer:
   name: Aristotle